Francis Zachariae, IALA Secretary-General/ Secrétaire Général.

 However, these benefits can only be realized through the development of a common data infrastructure and digital communication standards that are globally accepted.
 The shared end goal is to ensure that the needs of users are well served by innovation, and this requires that digital connectivity brings tangible benefits for the continuous improvement of safety of navigation and protection of the environment.

-3. Can you tell us something more about your quote “When we meet in Rotterdam, exciting developments have taken place in the VTS with the review of the IMO Guidelines”?
+3. Can you tell us something more about your quote “When we meet online in Rotterdam, exciting developments have taken place in the VTS with the review of the IMO Guidelines”?

 Achieving tangible benefits for end users has also been the principal intention behind the successful revision of the long-standing Guidelines for Vessel Traffic Services, adopted by the International Maritime Organization in 1997 (IMO Assembly Resolution A.857(20)).
 There will be ample opportunity at the Symposium to learn more about this exciting development.